simonmichael/hledger_site/add.md

 [Download/install](download.html) hledger and let's get started!

-### Check your hledger installation
+### Check your installation

 Open a
 [terminal](https://itconnect.uw.edu/learn/workshops/online-tutorials/web-publishing/what-is-a-terminal/)
-or command prompt, and run hledger to check the version.
+or command prompt, and check your hledger version.
 It should be reasonably [up to date](release-notes.html).
-These exercises were last tested with this version:
+This doc was last tested with:
 ```shell
 $ hledger --version
 hledger 1.9